foxtroy-jay/DappChat/Readme.md

-Instructions to have a working Twittor
+Instructions to have a working DappChat

 1. Delete contracts folder in App/src/contracts